gyrogami logo

 Am I happy with being a one-percenter?

 Knowing how much I know would mean that I'd have to know what encompasses everything there is to know before any number, quantity, or qualified answer becomes relevant.
+That's a lot of stuff I don't know.
 Even then, the more you learn about something the more you realize there is to learn.

-So I might ever know only 1% for the entirety of my life no matter when the question is posed.
+So I might know a maximum of 1% for the entirety of my life no matter when the question is posed or what subject matter it entails.
 Am I happy with being a one-percenter?
 Yep, all day long.

 Here's a concept that is rather ironic, amusing, and moot at the same time.
-Professionals (and some hobbyists and the layperson) pursue their favorite subject in great detail.
-They may devote their life to furthering their knowledge of a microcosmic aspect, like the arrangement of the mitochondrial DNA within a specific cell structure.
+People pursue subjects in excruciating detail.
+They may devote a lifetime to understanding a microcosmic aspect, like the arrangement of the mitochondrial DNA within a specific cell structure.
 It is so small as to be a "nothing."
 They have successfully learned everything about nothing.

 Posted by M: September 24, 2023